Complete condensation of photon noise in nonlinear dissipative systems: Quantum theory of a nonlinear resonator with frequency-dependent loss

 In this section, we derive a master equation to describe the damping of a nonlinear resonator ($a$) due to radiative leakage from a frequency-dependent mirror.
-The overall Hamiltonian of the system+reservoir (resonator + end-mirror + reservoir) is given by Eq.
-(2).
+The overall Hamiltonian of the system+reservoir ($a$ + $d$ + reservoir) is given by Eq.
+(S2).
 To simplify notation, we will define